teijatestaaja/example-test-automation-project/README.md

 - [Robot Framework Dashboard](https://github.com/timdegroot1996/robotframework-dashboard) - for test reporting

 # Installing tools

+First download and install Visual Studio Code and its plugins.
+See [setup instructions](https://code.visualstudio.com/docs/setup/setup-overview).

 To install Robot Framework and any other dependencies listed in the requirements.txt file, run the following command in root folder: